GoogleCloudPlatform/spanner-migration-tool/web/README.md

 ### Connect

-`/connect` is a POST API which is used in case of direct connection.
-It takes driver config in request body, following is the json structure for the same.
+`/connect` is a POST API used to configure direct connection to a database.
+The request body contains connection details and the driver name.

 #### Method